 We believe that access to quality parks and other green spaces and having opportunities to connect to the natural world can bring huge benefits to everyone’s lives.
-There was already a growing body of evidence that said spending time in green spaces helps our physical and mental health, but following the impacts of Covid19 the importance of access to green spaces has become obvious to us all.
-Whether parks have become a place of exercise or entertainment for you or a place of quiet and calm we hope that you have felt how important they are from your personal point of view.
-We do realise that some of you who feel most strongly how important parks are to communities are those who don’t have easy access to them.
-This project wants to showcase all of wonderful stories of how parks have helped us and why we love them so much, but also to find ways to help everyone in the city who does not have the chance to experience parks in this way to access the benefits others already have – we call this environmental justice.
+There was already a growing body of evidence that said spending time in green spaces helps our physical and mental health, but following the impacts of Covid19 the importance of access to quality green spaces has become obvious to us all.

 If you don’t have a Friends Group close to you there are other ways that you can get involved in volunteering in your park or any of Birmingham’s parks and green spaces.
-As an individual (or currently with one other person) you could litter pick while you walk around your local park, you can find out more about litter picking here: https://www.birmingham.gov.uk/downloads/file/17024/individual_litter_picking_check_list
+As an individual or in a small group (please check current Covid19 guidelines) you could litter pick while you walk around your local park, you can find out more about litter picking here: https://www.birmingham.gov.uk/downloads/file/17024/individual_litter_picking_check_list

 If you are a group of people interested in a park that doesn’t already have a Friends Group you could consider setting up a Friends Group and there is information and help available via the Birmingham Open Spaces Forum website: https://bosf.org.uk/toolkit/howto/setting-up-a-friends-group/

 Volunteering not only helps to keep green spaces safe, tidy and welcoming but is also a fantastic way for people to meet other members of the community, make new friends, learn new skills and even in these difficult times feel connected to other and to nature.